Labour productivity, hourly compensation and unit labour cost

 Definitions, data sources and methods: survey number 5042.

-Additional tables and links to other releases from the national accounts can be found in the fourth quarter 2010 issue of Canadian Economic Accounts Quarterly Review, Vol. 9, no. 4 (13-010-X, free).
-This publication is now available from the Key resource module of our website under Publications.
+Additional tables and links to other releases from the national accounts can be found in the second quarter 2011 issue of Canadian Economic Accounts Quarterly Review, Vol. 10, no. 2 (13-010-X, free), available from the Key resource module of our website under Publications.
+This publication will be updated on September 13, at the time of the release of the National Balance Sheet Accounts.

-Labour productivity, hourly compensation and unit labour cost data for the first quarter of 2011 will be released on June 10.
+Labour productivity, hourly compensation and unit labour cost data for the third quarter will be released on December 9.

 For more information, or to enquire about the concepts, methods or data quality of this release, contact the information officer (613-951-3640, email@example.com), Income and Expenditure Accounts Division.